manishrana7/icet-manish/doc/userguide/source/moduleref_icet/cluster_space.rst

 2D systems
 ``````````

-:prog:`icet` requires input structures to have periodic boundary
+:program:`icet` requires input structures to have periodic boundary
 conditions (PBCs).
 In order to treat two-dimensional systems, or more
 generally without PBCs in at least one direction, one has to surround
 the prototype structure with vacuum and then apply PBCs in all